Better Lovers: Formation and God Made Me An Animal (2023)

 On April 17, 2023, Buckley, Micciche and Holyoak officially announced the formation of Better Lovers with their first single, "30 Under 13", released through SharpTone Records.
 The band revealed that Putney was officially a member of the group as a guitarist, and that they were joined by vocalist Greg Puciato, formerly of the metalcore band The Dillinger Escape Plan.
-Puciato had also been working with heavy metal supergroup Killer Be Killed, electronic supergroup The Black Queen, and as a solo artist prior to joining the band.
-When talking about whether Better Lovers was a supergroup, bassist Steve Micciche said "we don't look at it that way.
+Puciato had been working with heavy metal supergroup Killer Be Killed, electronic supergroup The Black Queen, and as a solo artist prior to joining the band.
+Speaking about whether Better Lovers was a supergroup, bassist Steve Micciche said "we don't look at it that way.
 While it's impossible to not acknowledge the past bands that we were in that we're proud of, this thing is its own thing/beast/entity.
 We're not here for a cup of coffee.
 We still have something to say creatively, and that's a thing that doesn't just go away and is very important to all of us."

-One day after the announcement, on April 18, the band revealed they would be joining The Ghost Inside, Underoath and We Came As Romans on their summer North American tour, and throughout April and the rest of summer would also announce their own headline dates in both America and the UK, including a debut show in their hometown of Buffalo, New York.
+One day after the announcement, the band revealed they would be joining The Ghost Inside, Underoath and We Came As Romans on their summer North American tour, and throughout April and the rest of summer would also announce their own headline dates in both America and the UK, including debut shows in their hometown of Buffalo, New York.
 On July 7, 2023, Better Lovers surprise released their debut EP, God Made Me an Animal, through SharpTone.

 In an interview with Revolver on September 26, the band intimated they had enough songs in the works for a whole album, but alluded to the possibility of more music releasing before the end of the year.
 On November 16, they would indeed release a new single, "Two Alive Amongst The Dead," and later in the year announced 2024 tour dates in North America in the spring and Europe in the summer.